francescogra/DataAnalysisExam/README.md

 3. Visual Studio Code, with the Jupyter extension installed, can execute .ipynb files.
     Open VS Code, select "File" > "Open File," navigate to the .ipynb file, and open it.
 VS Code will allow you to run the code in a notebook format.

+Project Dependencies
+To run the notebook and reproduce the analysis, you'll need to install the following modules:

+1.    numpy
+2.    pandas
+3.    matplotlib
+4.    scipy
+5.    seaborn
+6.    statsmodels
+7.    imbalanced-learn